Frequently asked questions

 Undergraduate Foundation Year

 The Undergraduate Foundation Year is equivalent to the first year of a four-year undergraduate degree at Aberdeen.
 You will spend the first year of your degree at the International Study Centre, developing the academic, study and language skills needed to succeed as a student at a UK university.
-After achieving the required grades, you will transition to the final three years of your degree at the University.
+After achieving the required grades, you will transition to the final three years of your degree at the University (some exceptions apply).
 We offer this programme in the following subject routes:

 - Economics, Accounting & Real Estate